To use this page, you need a JavaScript-enabled browser. If your browser doesn't support JavaScript, navigate by clicking the "SITE MAP" link.

 Mechanical TV & Illusion Generators

-(mechanisches Fernsehen) Mechanical TV receiver
+(mechanisches Fernsehen) Mechanical TV receiver: Mouse over parts.

-MECHANICAL TV was once the only television.
-Between the world wars, mechanical television debuted on peephole sets built at kitchen tables.
-Scant years later, manufacturers released consoles with 10 by 14-inch screens.
-Cinema patrons enjoyed projection television suitable for large audiences.
+THE SCREEN GROWS.
+Not everybody liked peephole TV, though.
+Fortunately entrepreneurs and engineers were constantly improving the medium.
+Soon, manufacturers released consoles with 10 by 14-inch screens.
+U.A.
+Sanabria thrilled New York cinema patrons with his projection television system for large audiences.
 A color mechanical television demonstration took place 25 years before electronic color TV entered homes.
 Even the ballyhooed 1928 color system wasn't the first color mechanical TV.
+A Russian, A. A. Polumordvinov, patented the first field-sequential color system in 1899.
+(Russian patent 10,738.)

-MECHANICAL TELEVISION RECEIVERS had no picture tube.
+MECHANICAL TELEVISION RECEIVERS had no picture tubes.
 Instead, a flickering neon glow tube illuminated the screen.
 Fifty thousand times a second, a new flicker initiated a different gray value.
 Behind the screen, a motor spun a scanning disc.
 Disc apertures distributed gray values over the screen, thereby reproducing pictures.
 To the viewer, pictures appeared to float on the disc surface.
 Other mechanical sets substituted a drum or vibrating mirrors for the disc.

 TYPICAL DISCS were aluminum or cardboard, and from one to three feet across.
 Later, engineers succeeded in using disc real estate more efficiently.
 Next generation mechanical sets incorporated smaller discs with lenses.
 Some sets required the viewer to manually synchronize pictures.
 This task actually wasn’t hard.
 As with channel surfing today, viewers accepted synchronization as part of the entertainment.
 Later sets responded to sync signals, or incorporated line-synchronous disc motors.